Weapons and armour in Anglo-Saxon England: Bows and arrows

 Examples of Anglo-Saxon archery equipment are rare.
 Iron arrowheads have been discovered in approximately 1% of early Anglo-Saxon graves, and traces of wood from the bow stave are occasionally found in the soil of inhumations.
 In the rare case of the Chessel Down cemetery on the Isle of Wight, arrows and a bow were included as grave goods.
 It is possible that other arrows were fire-hardened or tipped with organic materials such as bone and antler, and as a result have not survived in graves.
-Given that neither bow staves or arrows were likely to survive in the soils of England (both being made of wood), it is likely that they were interred as grave goods more often than it appears.
+Given that neither bow staves nor arrows were likely to survive in the soils of England (both being made of wood), it is likely that they were interred as grave goods more often than it appears.
 In Old English, the bow was known as a boga.

 In neighbouring regions of continental Europe with different soil types, archery equipment are more common finds.
 Around forty bow staves and various arrows were uncovered at Nydam Mose in Denmark, dating to the third or fourth century CE.
 Similar equipment was discovered at Thorsberg moor in Germany.
 From such continental evidence, it has been asserted that long bows were common in Northwestern Europe during the early medieval period.
 Long bow staves were constructed from a single piece of wood, and the string was made of hair or animal gut.
 Underwood suggested that the maximum shooting distance of an Anglo-Saxon bow would have been about 150 to 200 metres (500 to 650 feet).
 However, he also noted that the power of the arrow would have been greatly diminished beyond 100 to 120 metres (325 to 400 feet), and it only would have caused relatively minor wounds.